arjunravi26/MyMLFramework/README.md

   - **component**: An empty folder for you to add your project components.
   - **pipeline**: An empty folder for you to manage your data pipelines.
 - **templates**: An empty templates folder for your HTML templates.
-- **artifacts**: A dedicated folder to store data and result models.
+- **artifacts**: A dedicated folder to store data and pickle files.

-Thank you for your support and we look forward to seeing what you will build with our ML Framework Project!

 **Here's a step-by-step guide on how to get started with the ML Framework Project:**